 It is easy to agree with the low-load-factor story the various airlines have told, but the truth is that airlines which fly into and out of Nigeria, have been operating under a severely harsh economic environment.
 Local airlines have also been dying is silence.

-Nigeria is the most populous country on the continent of Africa with lots of business travelers and a handful of leisure travelers.
+Nigeria is the most populous country on the continent of Africa with lots of business travelers and a handful of leisure travellers.
 The size and magnitude of Nigeria as a travel and aviation market is so immense that low demand should be airlines’ least problem.
 Low patronage or low load factor does not warrant outright cancellation of flight operations, but reduction of flight frequencies.

 The dwindling global price of oil has inadvertently led to unbearably low value of the Naira.
-This is addition to the inability of foreign carriers to repatriate their revenues from Nigeria, have forced foreing airlines to withdraw or scale down their services to Nigeria.
+This is addition to the inability of foreign carriers to repatriate their revenues from Nigeria, have forced foreign airlines to withdraw or scale down their services to Nigeria.

 Foreign airlines funds trapped with the Central Bank of Nigeria (CBN) as at March 31, 2016, was about US$575 million, almost 50 per cent of which will be lost by the airlines should the federal government of Nigeria devalue the Naira.

-In May, 2016, News of British Airways suspending flights to Nigeria was in the air, a rumor the airline quickly debunked.
+In May, 2016, News of British Airways suspending flights to Nigeria was in the air, a rumour the airline quickly debunked.
 However, British Airways admitted it was struggling to repatriate its share of the $575 million that Nigeria currently owes to airlines globally from tickets sales.
 The airline has also downgraded its daily Lagos-London service from Boeing 747 to the Boeing-777.